eblairmckee/ts-linaria-template/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and [react-app-rewired](https://github.com/timarney/react-app-rewired).

+It also comes with Linaria and Font Awesome as well as [Wes Bos' eslint](https://github.com/wesbos/eslint-config-wesbos) config.

 ## Available Scripts